Back to portfolio

 This work started in the unstable post-pandemic period, when restaurants needed digital menus and ordering without taking on one more external tool.
 I worked as principal product designer in a team of one, partnering closely with product management to shape both the feature strategy and the product behavior behind it.

-Restaurants were under pressure to adapt how they presented menus and served customers.
-QR access was useful, but the stronger opportunity was bringing that capability into the platform they already used instead of adding more operational drag.
+QR access was useful, but the stronger opportunity was bringing that capability into the platform restaurants already used instead of adding more operational drag.

 The design problem was not only a QR menu surface.
 It had to connect merchant configuration, publishing, and customer-facing output in a way that felt native to the broader product.